 And I didn't want to have to bring this up, but our people at your credit card company informed us that you never ordered your pussy-hat or your evil-eye gloves.
 I really hope that's some kind of computer glitch somewhere.
 For your sake.

 Is there something you'd like to get off your chest?
 Like now?
+First-time-last-time offer here.

 Don't worry, We Come in Peace helpfully provides an example for you to follow when facing